 Terms of Reference

+In the year 2022, Samriddhi Foundation aims to leverage the momentum and work towards building a stronger critical mass in both political and apolitical circles of stakeholders.
 As an organization whose ideals are rooted in freedom, and who has over a decade of educating policymakers in the federal level by having them engage with intellectuals, bureaucrats, non-elected political leaders, locals and the private sector, we intend to play the role of a watchdog to sensitize the civil society regarding the spread of anti-liberal practices as well as educate policy makers to create liberal policies that can actually pave the path for the economic transformation of the country.
 Samriddhi strongly believes in the creation of a free society in Nepal because it is only in a free society with different value systems that one can freely contest their ideas in the public sphere and policy can be robustly formed without any undue influence.

 - To encourage the exploration of ideas through informal, yet serious, discussion among a group of both partisan and non-partisan young intellectuals

 - To immerse the participants in the values of a liberal society who can then act as the ambassadors of liberalism in Nepal

 - A reader which will be a compilation of 30-40 articles on classical liberal ideas around the theme ‘Liberalism’ that will be shared with all participants at least two weeks prior to the event.